 Forest green is a timeless shade that fits perfectly into many design styles.
-It can be used to create an boho feel with plants, wooden textures and natural fibers like jute or rattan.
+It can be used to create a boho feel with plants, wooden textures, and natural fibers like jute or rattan.
 But it’s also versatile enough to be dressed up with velvet or silk textures for a modern look.

 Its ability to fit into both relaxed and elegant space makes it incredibly adaptable – meaning you don’t have to worry about your decor choices going out of style anytime soon!

 Textiles such as throw pillows, blankets, curtains, and rugs are great for introducing forest green into any space.
 Depending on what fabric you choose, these textiles can provide contrast against existing neutral walls.
 Or they can tie together pieces that already have hints of this hue – creating an effortless harmony within the home.

 Another option is adding plants.
 Not only do they give life and energy to any room with their freshness and oxygen production, but they also can provide shades of greens from light olive to deep emeralds that will help you create an earthy environment.

 Another way to incorporate Forest green into your decor is in cabinetry or furniture.
 This deep earthy color can transform a neutral vanity, built-in shelving, or kitchen cabinets into a beautiful focal point in a room.

 Using this color in this way will give you that “pop” of color that a room desperately needs.

 You should avoid using Forest Green in a room with low natural light as this color will absorb what little light is available.
 Also, be careful when using a lot of this color in large rooms as it can overpower the space.
 Instead, use it as an accent rather than as a main color in the room.